Shakespeare & Company, Paris

 I wanted to find this bookstore and though it took most of the day, going from one Metro Station to another and searching the streets of Paris in all directions, hitting at least five Arrondisments, I did find it.

 What a great place it was too.
-The old American man who owned the store was a character.
-It was funny watching the young French cashiers patiently accepting the directions of their agitated boss.
+George Whitman by this time was about 74, was a character.
+I enjoyed watching the young French cashiers patiently accepting the directions of their agitated boss.

-George died in 2011 and his daughter, Sylvia, is running it just as her father would have.
+George died in 2011 and Sylvia, is running the store just as her father would have.
 They have a variety of events offered so while in Paris take a look at what will be taking place during your visit and join in.
+If you are a lover of books, this is a must see in Paris.

 Open 11 am to midnight